t-data-h/tdh-gcp/README.md

 - **tdh-instance-init.sh**:

-  Wraps `gcp-copmpute.sh` with defaults for initializing TDH master/worker hosts.
+  Wraps `gcp-compute.sh` with defaults for initializing TDH master/worker hosts.
   Ansible is then used to deploy and configure the cluster.
 The first master is commonly used as the primary management node for running Ansible.
 The the script will use the `master_id` file as the Ansible Server SSH public key.